lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ### Acquiring data
 The workflow examplifies two specific datasources.
 In the use by the _Azolla_ lab, we have employed the 1kP dataset intensivelly, however we also examplify blast searchers as an input.
+For phylogenies spanning all land plants -the Viridiplantae- we exclusively use amino acid sequences.
 The 1kP orthogroup extractor specifically is a great resource to acquire many related sequences of seed and seed-free plants alike.
 In the workflow, I highly the importance of selecting all sequences of a species and provide quick instructions on how to use ncbi blastp to search in specific species.
 Within the 1kP project, there is no web interface to easily select per species.